 Residents who have not met the deadline by paying their rent in full, setting up a payment plan, or communicating with Residential and Dining Services in advance about their plan to pay, may be subject to the loss of certain housing-related services or privileges, and/or eviction.

 The Evergreen State College Board of Trustees annually approves rates which may be found at www.evergreen.edu/housing/rates.

 The Resident agrees to pay the reasonable cost and expenses of collection, including the collection agency fee and reasonable attorney's fees, in the event the College is required to place any outstanding account, debt or claim with a collection agency and/or utilize the assistance of legal counsel to collect on the account, debt or claim arising from this agreement.
 In addition, the Resident's transcript and records will be held until the debt is resolved.

-Housing charges may be appealed by filing a Financial Appeal Application; appeal deadlines may be found here as well.
+Housing charges may be appealed by filing a Financial Appeal Application; appeal deadlines and the Application may be found at www.evergreen.edu/housing/procedures.
 Appeals are reviewed and determined by the Director of Residential and Dining Services, or their designee.

 All Units are furnished and include utilities (water, heat, electricity, garbage) and Internet access.
 The College has the right to temporarily interrupt such utilities (due to accidents, emergencies, repairs, alterations or improvements) which in the judgment of the College are necessary or desirable.
 Interruption of these services may also occur due to conditions beyond the College’s control.
 The Resident will claim no diminution or abatement of rent or other compensation, nor will this Agreement or any part of the obligation to the Resident hereunder be affected or reduced by such interruption or curtailment of these services.